mshahzebraza/officeworks/BUGFIXES.md

 ## make the form generate the fields dynamically by reading the length of entries.

 ## Deleting of certain specs work but adding new specs don't work in the updateForm.

+## Update/Add Spec behaves differently if there is an empty object inside the item.specs